avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-arduino-uno-q-workshop/README.md

 * 2.4GHz WiFi network credentials

 ## 3. Environment Setup
+> [!NOTE]
+> The Arduino App Lab is in active development and the screenshots below may not be representative of the latest release.

 1. Install Arduino App Lab
 2. Connect the Arduino UNO Q to your PC with a USB cable when prompted: